Table of Contents

 Contact information is incorrect

-Problems with specific type or funding category requirements
+Ineligibility based on specific proposal type or funding category requirements

 After Division staff review, the Division will release eligible applications to the grant panel for review and scoring.

 The Division is always seeking panelist nominations.
 Anyone may nominate a panelist (themselves or someone else) at any time using our panelist nomination form.

 Panelists must be practicing artists or other professionals actively involved in the specific discipline or program for which the panel will be appointed.
 Panelists will be appointed by the Secretary based on the foregoing and the following considerations (in no particular order):